Can Instagram Ban You for DMs? 7 Safety Rules

 Can I use automation on a new Instagram account?

 Wait 30 days after creating your account before using automation.
 New accounts are monitored more closely.
 Spend the first month posting organically, engaging manually, and building a real audience.
 Then introduce automation gradually.
+You also need a Business or Creator account for API access.
+Not sure which one to pick?
+See our Instagram Creator vs Business account comparison for the full breakdown.

 What happens if I switch automation tools?